o1243535241/O/readme.txt

 O ... +up if miracel was in angel then i dont see problem to brootforce all angels, for example justly cross 25% 25% 25% 25% .... the same some unjustly cross 1% 2% 13% 56%

-O ... +up so i look on 1/ball like allposibility, maybe by O some shape like 3d tringel is allposibility also shape, so i have cube and i must put in this cubes many shapes/objects to form any shape in this cube, this shapes must be with holes when i will lay water on this unity shapes like lego in cube it must form any shape what i whant, i look also on 1/ball what make smart spin but theys with hole, why i look on this becouse O is decentralized off factories, if O told 1 strong like many we need simple O aparat what with wood make metal or plastic .... some shape/detail from what we can make refrigirator/tv/computer yes it will not micro/laptop computer but this need for science/army/food .... decentralization, in result sociality will coalculate how much they have metal/plastic... and divide between self .... need justicy ..... its good becouse O will told we need some % of yours on O medicene vehicels/devices .... i will give .... but if O voting will ask uranus for atom bombs or new future chornobel i will not vote not give, with this system i see logic when all planet will be without weapon, maybe will only knifes ..... yes any can make wepoan with this but if we vote hide in black box teachings about weapon will be no weapon or if will be war its will be like in middle age war .... so need make no weapon system ...... + we have evil country anyone can make task to make some drone with bomb and send on military points of evil country yes country have air defence but if 20 million people will send its doss atack war will be one day....... evil country people some will send also drones but not so much becouse by O evil is revert of O and there in ujustly cross one what make evil why your all evil caountries have subordination when O dont have and coleactive mind just votes 24/7 just like configration of our life when you can chnage self vote when you want ...... maybe my maybe is mistaked ... but we have self and we can emulate O voting system between people and make vote on something with all people and vote with goverment people who will win in true? but need make this in secrets ..... if you read this maybe you can do something for that direction becouse many peoplle can by all time of self life with self salary buy new laptop for teachings ....... and win always braine when now brains in gov look like shit/evil brains.... but maybe not all ... by O between sex and no - asexual love - maybe frinedships, i intrested that all my friends stronger then me and make me stronger, but some of them like shit friends ..... but very more normal friends, and look on O simple adapter he can be very simple just connect our USB to simple ring/O, nobody dont do this becouse patent will not put on O .....
+O ... +up so i look on 1/ball like allposibility, maybe by O some shape like 3d tringel is allposibility also shape, so i have cube and i must put in this cubes many shapes/objects to form any shape in this cube, this shapes must be with holes when i will lay water on this unity shapes like lego in cube it must form any shape what i whant, i look also on 1/ball what make smart spin but theys with hole, why i look on this becouse O is decentralized off factories, if O told 1 strong like many we need simple O aparat what with wood make metal or plastic .... some shape/detail from what we can make refrigirator/tv/computer yes it will not micro/laptop computer but this need for science/army/food .... decentralization, in result sociality will coalculate how much they have metal/plastic... and divide between self .... need justicy ..... its good becouse O will told we need some % of yours on O medicene vehicels/devices .... i will give .... but if O voting will ask uranus for atom bombs or new future chornobel i will not vote not give, with this system i see logic when all planet will be without weapon, maybe will only knifes ..... yes any can make wepoan with this but if we vote hide in black box teachings about weapon will be no weapon or if will be war its will be like in middle age war .... so need make no weapon system ...... + we have evil country anyone can make task to make some drone with bomb and send on military points of evil country yes country have air defence but if 20 million people will send its doss atack war will be one day....... evil country people some will send also drones but not so much becouse by O evil is revert of O and there in ujustly cross one what make evil why your all evil caountries have subordination when O dont have and coleactive mind just votes 24/7 just like configration of our life when you can chnage self vote when you want ...... maybe my maybe is mistaked ... but we have self and we can emulate O voting system between people and make vote on something with all people and vote with  but need make this in secrets ..... if you read this maybe you can do something for that direction becouse many peoplle can by all time of self life with self salary buy new laptop for teachings ....... by O between sex and no - asexual love - maybe frinedships, i intrested that all my friends stronger then me and make me stronger, but some of them like shit friends ..... but very more normal friends, and look on O simple adapter he can be very simple just connect our USB to simple ring/O, nobody dont do this becouse patent will not put on O .....

 O ... maybe if O makes on flat water and have some const like 100 and cells size + some cross logic, maybe we need just make from data one big tabel/exel format and spin somehow by O, maybe this will be O-ai...